smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 if the script uses mount/unmount option, that contains a test as well for failed mounts.

 -h The help menu, these options.
+-L Create symbolic link in /usr/local/bin to rbxi.
+You must be root to use this.
+It will check for the link and create it if it's missing.
 -m Skip the mounting option.
 If present, the script will not use your preset mount/umount
 	values, and will not try to mount anything.
 Only use if you have a good reason to do so.
+-r Override default backup application: use rsync
--s	Runs the backup using spinning wheel progress indicators.
+-R Override default backup application: use rdiff-backup -s	Runs the backup using spinning wheel progress indicators.
 	Warning: in order to do this, the script puts the actual backup jobs in the background, so you can't kill them the normal way, with ctrl+c